tesolchina/eegcaiEdit/reference/sampleEssay2edit.md

 ## Student Essay (Original Version)

-**Individual Actions vs. Systemic Change: A Balanced Perspective on Climate Action**

-Climate change is one of the most pressing challenges of our time, and there is ongoing debate about whether individual actions or systemic changes by governments and corporations are more effective in addressing this crisis.
-While individual actions may seem small in comparison to large-scale policy changes, they play a crucial role in creating the social and political momentum necessary for systemic transformation.

-Individual actions, while seemingly insignificant on their own, collectively create significant impact.
-When millions of people choose sustainable transportation, reduce energy consumption, or support environmentally conscious businesses, the cumulative effect can be substantial.
-For example, the growing demand for electric vehicles has pushed major automobile manufacturers to invest heavily in electric vehicle technology and infrastructure.
-This demonstrates how individual consumer choices can drive corporate behavior and market transformation.

-However, individual actions alone are insufficient to address the scale and urgency of climate change.
-The most significant sources of greenhouse gas emissions come from industrial processes, energy production, and transportation systems that require systemic changes beyond individual control.
-For instance, transitioning to renewable energy sources requires massive infrastructure investments and policy frameworks that only governments can implement.
-Similarly, regulating industrial emissions and setting carbon pricing mechanisms are actions that can only be taken at the governmental level.

-The relationship between individual actions and systemic change is not either-or but rather mutually reinforcing.
-Individual actions create the social and political pressure necessary for governments and corporations to implement systemic changes.
-The youth climate movement, led by figures like Greta Thunberg, demonstrates how individual activism can galvanize public opinion and pressure policymakers to take more ambitious climate action.
-Additionally, individual choices in consumption and lifestyle can influence corporate behavior and market dynamics, creating a feedback loop that accelerates systemic transformation.

-In conclusion, while individual actions may appear insignificant compared to large-scale systemic changes, they are essential components of a comprehensive approach to climate action.
-Individual actions create the social momentum, political pressure, and market signals necessary for governments and corporations to implement the systemic changes required to address climate change effectively.
-The most effective approach combines both individual responsibility and systemic transformation, recognizing that both are necessary and mutually reinforcing in the fight against climate change.
+**Climate Change and Individual Actions**

+Climate change is a big problem that affects everyone.
+Some people think that individual actions are not important compared to what governments and companies do.
+I think that individual actions are important but they are not enough to solve climate change by themselves.

+Individual actions can make a difference because when many people do the same thing, it adds up.
+For example, if people recycle more, it helps the environment.
+Also, when people buy electric cars, companies will make more of them.
+This shows that individual choices can influence what companies do.

+However, individual actions alone cannot solve climate change because the problem is too big.
+Most pollution comes from factories and power plants that individuals cannot control.
+Governments need to make laws to reduce emissions from these sources.
+Also, building renewable energy like solar panels costs a lot of money that only governments can provide.

+Individual actions and government actions work together to fight climate change.
+When people care about the environment, they vote for politicians who will make environmental laws.
+Also, when people change their behavior, it shows companies that there is demand for green products.
+This creates a cycle where individual actions lead to bigger changes.

+In conclusion, individual actions are important but not enough by themselves.
+We need both individual actions and government actions to solve climate change.
+Everyone should do their part, but we also need strong policies to make real change happen.

 ---

 ## Specific Issues to Address

 ### 1. **Thesis Statement Issues**
-- **Current**: The thesis is somewhat clear but could be more specific about the extent of agreement/disagreement
+- **Current**: "I think that individual actions are important but they are not enough to solve climate change by themselves"
+- **Issue**: Vague and doesn't directly address the "extent" question - doesn't clearly state to what extent individual actions are significant
-- **Issue**: Lacks a clear position on the "extent" of agreement/disagreement as required by the question
+- **Improvement needed**: Clear position on the extent of agreement/disagreement with specific reasoning
-- **Improvement needed**: More precise thesis that directly addresses the "to what extent" aspect

-### 2. **Topic Sentence Development**
+### 2. **Topic Sentence Problems**
-- **Current**: Topic sentences are present but could be more argumentative
+- **Current**: Topic sentences are too general and don't clearly connect to thesis points
-- **Issue**: Some topic sentences are descriptive rather than analytical
+- **Issue**: "Individual actions can make a difference" doesn't specify HOW or to what extent
-- **Improvement needed**: More analytical topic sentences that directly support the thesis
+- **Improvement needed**: More specific topic sentences that directly support the thesis with clear arguments

-### 3. **Evidence and Examples**
+### 3. **Weak Evidence and Examples**
-- **Current**: Good use of examples but could be more specific
-- **Issue**: Some examples are general rather than specific
+- **Current**: Very general examples like "if people recycle more, it helps the environment"
+- **Issue**: No specific data, statistics, or concrete evidence to support claims
-- **Improvement needed**: More concrete, specific examples with data or statistics
+- **Improvement needed**: Specific examples with data, research findings, or concrete evidence

-### 4. **Critical Analysis**
+### 4. **Surface-Level Analysis**
-- **Current**: Good analysis but could be deeper
-- **Issue**: Some analysis is surface-level
+- **Current**: Basic explanations without depth or critical thinking
+- **Issue**: "This shows that individual choices can influence what companies do" - no analysis of HOW or WHY
-- **Improvement needed**: More critical evaluation of the relationship between individual and systemic actions
+- **Improvement needed**: Deeper analysis of mechanisms and relationships

-### 5. **Counter-argument Integration**
+### 5. **Missing Counter-arguments**
-- **Current**: Limited counter-argument consideration
+- **Current**: No consideration of opposing viewpoints
-- **Issue**: Doesn't fully address opposing viewpoints
+- **Issue**: Doesn't address why some people believe individual actions are insignificant
-- **Improvement needed**: More thorough consideration of alternative perspectives
+- **Improvement needed**: Acknowledge and respond to opposing arguments

-### 6. **Conclusion Development**
+### 6. **Weak Conclusion**
-- **Current**: Good conclusion but could be more impactful
-- **Issue**: Conclusion restates rather than synthesizes
+- **Current**: Simply restates the thesis without synthesis
+- **Issue**: No forward-looking perspective or deeper insights
-- **Improvement needed**: More synthesis and forward-looking perspective
+- **Improvement needed**: Synthesis of arguments and implications for the future

+### 7. **Surface-Level Issues**
+- **Grammar**: Some awkward phrasing and sentence structure
+- **Vocabulary**: Limited academic vocabulary and repetitive word choice
+- **Organization**: Basic structure but lacks sophisticated logical flow
+- **Register**: Too informal for academic writing

 ---